Language

 How does KIIP compare to TOPIK?

-If you are already studying for TOPIK, or have a TOPIK score, understanding how the two programs relate is important.
+If you are already studying for TOPIK, or have a TOPIK score, understanding how the two programs relate is useful.

 TOPIKKIIP